Posted by Heart Hugger on Jan 29, 2020 9:53:47 AM

 It's important to remember, though, that your body knows best.
-Coughing is a vital part of the healing process because it helps clear the lungs and prevents pneumonia.
+Coughing is vital to the healing process because it helps clear the lungs and prevent pneumonia.

 Holding back a sneeze can be more uncomfortable (and damaging to your health) than simply sneezing.
 That's why you should keep right on doing these things; you need to find a way to make them easier, more comfortable, and a little less alarming.